 Have you subscribed?
 Sign-up to receive the latest news on BCIT.

-This device is an integrated solution that includes personalized fitting and support from incontinence specialists to provide self-managed bladder leakage solution for men.
+As the first of its kind, this device is an integrated solution that includes personalized fitting and support from incontinence specialists to provide self-managed bladder leakage solution for men.

 Robert Orr, President and CEO of Life360 said, “We are very pleased that Contino® is now available.
 There are limited treatment options available and the Contino® is a clear alternative to the existing treatments as it is the first of its kind in the world.
 We believe Contino® has the potential to transform the lives of many Canadian incontinent men.”